mhdadk/stack-exchange-backup/README.md

 ```powershell
 python main.py --user_id <user id>
 ```
 where `<user id>` should be replaced with your own `user id` that you obtained by following the instructions under the "Getting started" section above.
+See the "Format" section below for details on the format of the files that are downloaded.

 # Format

-Once the commnand under the "Usage" section is run, a `q_and_a` directory will be created inside the directory from which the command was run.
+Once the command under the "Usage" section is run, a `q_and_a` directory will be created inside the directory from which the command was run.
 This directory will have the following structure:
 ```bash
 <stack exchange site 1>.com
 |--- questions